-In April 2000, the U.S. Environmental Protection Agency (EPA) nominated four types of in vitro test methods for detecting substances with potential endocrine disrupting activity for review by ICCVAM.
-These types of test methods were proposed as possible components of the EPA's Endocrine Disruptor Screening Program.
+In April 2000, the U.S. Environmental Protection Agency nominated four types of in vitro test methods for detecting substances with potential endocrine disrupting activity for review by ICCVAM.
+These types of test methods were proposed as possible components of the agency's Endocrine Disruptor Screening Program.
 NICEATM subsequently compiled available relevant data and prepared a comprehensive background review document for each of the four types of assay.
 An independent expert panel review concluded that there were no adequately validated in vitro endocrine disruptor screening assays.

 Working from the expert panel’s conclusions and recommendations and considering comments from the public, ICCVAM developed recommendations for minimum procedural standards and test methods for future validation of in vitro estrogen receptor (ER) and androgen receptor (AR) binding and transcriptional activation (TA) assays.
 These recommendations were published in a test method evaluation report, and included: